KQM-git/TCL/docs/evidence/characters/cryo/chongyun.md

 **Conclusion:** From 12 basic attacks

-5 shattered - \( E shattered\) Since initial slam to the ground of E has it's own ICD, you can have 2 shattered reactions on the 1st rotation.
-This will just make it so that you get 1 more reaction and by the end of the 3 rotations, end with a shattered reaction instead of an ICD.
+5 Shattered - \( E Shattered\) Since initial slam to the ground of E has it's own ICD, you can have 2 Shattered reactions on the 1st rotation.
+This will just make it so that you get 1 more reaction and by the end of the 3 rotations, end with a Shattered reaction instead of an ICD.

 ## Skill Mechanics